MathematicsFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

 A first-class or upper second-class honours degree (or international equivalent) in mathematics or a closely related subject, or a relevant master's qualification.
-Places funded by the school will be subject to higher entry requirements.
+Places funded by the school may be subject to higher entry requirements.

 See international equivalent qualifications on the International Office website.